Being in debt can make you feel terrified, overwhelmed, and alone. But you’re not alone for predatory lending laws.

 You have the right to turn down a loan even after you sign the paperwork.
 With most loans, you have three days to make up your mind after you sign the documents.

 Predatory lenders don’t usually adhere to the Truth in Lending Act requirements.
-Which means, if your lender didn’t provide you with a Notice of Rescission or you found errors in the notice, it’s not legally binding.
+Which means, if your lender didn’t provide you with a Notice of Rescission or you found errors in the notice, it’s not legally binding in predatory lending laws.

 No Notification Means No Obligation on Your Part